Photoproduction of $J/\psi$ with neutron tagging in ultra-peripheral collisions of nuclei at RHIC and the LHC: Introduction

-The ALICE experiment reported a large suppression of the coherent $J/\psi$ cross section at midrapidity as compared to the impulse approximation~\cite{ALICE:2013wjo, ALICE:2021gpt} in reasonable agreement with LTA predictions~\cite{Rebyakova:2011vf, Guzey:2016piu}.
+The ALICE, LHCb, and CMS collaborations have conducted comprehensive studies on $J/\psi$ photoproduction in UPCs~\cite{ALICE:2012yye, ALICE:2013wjo, ALICE:2019tqa, ALICE:2021gpt,ALICE:2021tyx,LHCb:2022ahs,LHCb:2021bfl, CMS:2016itn}.
+The ALICE experiment reported a large suppression of the coherent $J/\psi$ cross section at midrapidity as compared to the impulse approximation~\cite{ALICE:2013wjo, ALICE:2021gpt} in reasonable agreement with LTA predictions~\cite{Rebyakova:2011vf, Guzey:2016piu}, with the hot-spot model~\cite{Cepila:2017nef} and the color dipole approach coupled to the solutions of the impact-parameter dependent Balitsky-Kovchegov equation~\cite{Bendova:2020hbb}.
 At the same time, the ALICE measurement of the incoherent $J/\psi$ photoproduction cross section at central rapidities indicated weaker suppression than predicted by the LTA model~\cite{ALICE:2013wjo}.
 Later it was shown~\cite{Guzey:2018tlk} that such a discrepancy can be explained if, in addition to incoherent quasielastic events where target nucleons stay intact, one takes into account nucleon dissociative contributions.